-Contributions and deductions that generate the tax reduction can be directed back into your RRSP contribution for the next year.
+Contributions and deductions that generate tax reduction can be directed back into your RRSP contributions for the next year.
 The earlier you contribute, the longer you can take advantage of the tax-deferred compounding of investment income.

-The earlier you begin to contribute to an RESP, the more you will be able to take advantage of compounding investment income and also maximize government grants.
-A contribution of $2,500 can earn a $500 grant per beneficiary per year until the end of the year in which the beneficiary turns 17 and up to a maximum grant of $7,200.
+A registered education savings plan (RESP) allows a contributor to save money on a tax-deferred basis for a beneficiary’s post-secondary education.
+The earlier you begin contributing to an RESP, the more you’ll be able to take advantage of compounding investment income and maximize government grants.
+A contribution of $2,500 can earn a $500 grant per beneficiary each year until the end of the year in which the beneficiary turns 17, up to a maximum grant of $7,200.

-A Registered Disability Savings Plan (RDSP) is available to assist families in planning for the long-term financial security of their relative with disabilities.
+A registered disability savings plan (RDSP) can assist families with planning for the long-term financial security of their relative with disabilities.
 Early contributions to an RDSP benefit from compounding investment income and can also benefit from available government grants and bonds.

-Contributions to a Tax-Free Savings Account (TFSA) allow the investment growth to accumulate and be withdrawn tax-free.
-Because TFSA withdrawals are added back to your available TFSA contribution room in the year following the year of withdrawal, there is flexibility in using the assets for mid to large purchases.
+Contributions to a tax-free savings account (TFSA) allow the investment growth to accumulate and be withdrawn tax-free.
+Because TFSA withdrawals are added back to your available TFSA contribution room in the year following the year of withdrawal, there’s flexibility in using the assets for mid-size to large purchases.

-It is important to have easy access to emergency money in order to cover unexpected events such as a job loss, an illness or a major home repair.
+It’s important to have easy access to emergency money to cover unexpected events, such as a job loss, illness, or major home repair.